He was born in the winter, on a cold and rainy Wednesday night.

 And when he needed me most, I rocked him through the pain, the dark, the disquiet.

-I refused to put him down, lest he roll over amidst the bandages.
+I refused to put him down, lest he rolled over amidst the bandages.

-And a light was always on, more for me than mister-man.
+And I made sure a light was always on, more for me than mister-man.

 That was before the silence, before the break.